Holden Commodore (VY): Maloo

 HSV's facelifted Y Series (as opposed to VY series in Holden terminology) was released in October 2002.
 The original Y Series Maloo utility retained the 5.7-litre LS1 engine from the VU, but power was increased to 260 kW.
 Enhancements such as Climate Control air conditioning and the 'Performance' Brake System were made standard equipment on Maloo, with the 'Premium' Brake system now standard equipment on Maloo R8.
 New paint colours included Hothouse Green and Turbine Grey.
-167 standard Maloo versions and 132 R8 models were produced in the original Y Series.
+167 standard Maloo versions and 132 R8 models were produced in the first VY Series.

 Y Series 2 was released in October 2003 in concert with HSV's Coupe Series 3 range, with the LS1 5.7-litre V8's engine power now increased to 285 kW.
 New paint colours for the Maloo range were Syracuse (gold) and HSV Ultra Violet.
-312 standard Maloo versions and 361 R8 models were produced in Y Series 2.
+312 standard Maloo versions and 361 R8 models were produced in the VY Series 2.

 Senator Signature

 Following a slight change to the HSV series naming method, the Y Series Senators, based on the VY Commodore debuted in 2003.
 The Y-series naming method caused confusion with most people still calling it the VY.
 Featuring even more angular and aggressive styling, the Y series offered both an entry-level grand tourer Senator and high luxury Senator Signature models.
 Both came standard with a revised Luxury suspension tune, rear parking sensors and 260 kW LS1 engine.
 In addition to the features found on the Senator, the Senator Signature came with larger 19 in alloy wheels (the Senator came equipped with 18 in wheels), different seats and larger front brakes.
-The Y Series II update upgraded power to 285 kW.
+The VY Series II update upgraded power to 285 kW.

 Some of the features that were introduced on the Y-series Senator include oil and battery gauges on the centre stack, shale leather trim interior trim as well as white backing for the instruments.
 A leather steering wheel was added to improve grip and feel when turning and more memory options for the front electric seats to cater to different users.
 HSV redesigned the front seats because of complaints from the customers they were too uncomfortable.